AZimmerman13/energy_price/README.md

 [(Back to top)](#Part-1)

 ### Model Selection <a name="Model-Selection"></a>

 #### Random Forest <a name="Random-Forest"></a>
 From the outset, I was planning on using a random forest regressor on this data.
 After first running the regressor with default parameters, I quickly found that I could save on computation with very little increase in error.
-The elbow of this MSE plot is around 10 estimators, and the MSE ++value is nearly the same as MSE at 100 estimators (the default).
+The elbow of this MSE plot is around 10 estimators, and the MSE value is nearly the same as MSE at 100 estimators (the default).

 ![num estimators plot](images/rf_num_estimator_plot.png)